Want to camp in a large, luxurious RV — the biggest, in fact, available on the market?

 Why is it called a fifth wheel?

-Old horse-drawn carriages in the 1800s actually had a fifth wheel, which sat horizontally and allowed the front axel to pivot.
+Old horse-drawn carriages in the 1800s actually had a fifth wheel, which sat horizontally and allowed the front axle to pivot.
 Although the present fifth wheel setup is very dissimilar to this old use of the term, the name stuck around.

 Today’s fifth wheels operate using a sturdy fifth wheel hitch.
 This kind of hitch is heavy-duty enough to allow weightier loads to be pulled.
 The hitch is a U-shaped fitting, which sits in the bed of a pickup truck, and is connected via the trailer’s “king pin.”